gabarzaba/task_rekrutacyjny/README.md

 ## Notes

-- The key was added for the purpose of evaluating the task.
-Unfortunately, due to security reasons, OpenAI automatically disabled the key.
-I am aware that this is not a best practice, but the key had set limits.
-In this situation, you should insert your own API key in place of 'KEY' in the 'main.py' file.
+- The key was previously added for the purpose of the process, but due to security reasons, OpenAI has automatically disabled the key.
+I am aware that sharing one's own key is not a good practice.
+Therefore, a personal API key should be inserted in place of 'KEY' in the 'main.py' file.
 Under normal circumstances, the code would refer to the '.env' file.